What are we proposing?

 Built Form

 The size of this site allows for a unique opportunity in the Upper Avenue area.
-This proposal responds to the site context in providing two mixed-use residential buildings with heights of 10 and 14 storeys.
-The addition of 272 Lawrence to the property allowed for a variety of updates to be made to the site layout
+This proposal responds to the site context in providing two mixed-use residential buildings with heights of 12 and 14 storeys.
+The addition of 272 Lawrence and 1549 Avenue to the property allowed for a variety of updates to be made to the site layout.